Vioh/Trial/README.md

 2 types are the same if they are nominally compatible or if their signatures (e.g. functions, variables, names) are the same.

+A type checker is:
+- **Sound** if no programs with errors are considered to be correct. '
+- **Conservative** if some programs (which produce *no* error when running) are still cosnidered to be incorrect.
+=> Most type checkers are both sound and conservative.

 OOP
 ---